Franco97sassi/vanillaJsProject/README.md

 ## Key Features
 - **Home:**
  List of products such as windows and doors with their respective descriptions, prices and an add-to-cart button
+- **Cart:**
+ Opens in a semi-popup window where selected products, prices, quantities, subtotal, and other costs such as VAT, shipping, and of course, the options to purchase and empty the cart are displayed.

 ## Stack
 - Html